zbmed-semtec/mlentory_etl_backend/docs/architecture/deployment.md

 # Deployment

-Production deployment guide for MLentory ETL.
+Production deployment guide for the MLentory ETL pipeline, covering local development, Docker Compose, and production considerations.

-## Local Development

-## Docker Compose

-## Production Considerations

----

-*Content to be added*
+YET TO UPDATE